Meeting Time: November 19, 2020 at 4:00pm EST

 • Default_avatar

-Andrew Ramm almost 4 years ago
+Andrew Ramm about 4 years ago

 These cameras aren't for safety, they're in place to create revenue.
 If speeding is a safety issue then those violators should be pulled over to stop their wreckless behavior.
 We need to focus our efforts on bigger and better issues within the community